 - bringing about social and behavioral change in consumers

 - good food management and food loss recovery

 The FSSAI has already done substantial groundwork on some of these pillars, which can be implemented in any city aspiring to be a Food Smart City.
-Campaigns, processes and practices based around each of these pillars can further create a change model for all cities to emulate.
+Campaigns, processes, and practices based around each of these pillars can further create a change model for all cities to emulate.

-Smart City participants at the workshop were enthused with idea of Food Smart City and went away from the workshop with some clarity on action plan for their city.
+Smart City participants at the workshop were enthused with the idea of Food Smart City and went away from the workshop with some clarity on an action plan for their city.
 Anupam Mishra, Economic Advisor to MoUD, suggested that food-based parameters must be added to the liveability index that is being developed by MoUD.
 Surabhi Malik, Additional CEO of Ludhiana Smart City, felt encouraged to include food into a new citizen collaboration and feedback portal they are developing for their Smart City.
 The workshop concluded with the decision that a refined framework for food smart cities would be circulated to all cities that aspire to be a Food Smart City.